 Oftentimes the Thai government requests the U.S. Embassy or Consulate General Chiang Mai “certify” documents listed under “services we cannot provide.”
 Please note the Embassy and Consulate CAN notarize an affidavit which may or may not satisfy the Thai requirement for “certification.”

 An affidavit is a sworn statement of facts, made voluntarily, and confirmed by the oath or affirmation of the person making it.
-Please note that the Embassy and Consulate assume no responsibility for the truth or falsity of the representations that appear in the affidavit.
+Please note the Embassy and Consulate assume no responsibility for the veracity of the representations that appear in the affidavit.
 Only the identity of the individual making the statement is validated.

-- Blank Affidavit (Attestation of Thai residence to open a bank account or other requested information)
+- Blank Affidavit (Attestation of various types of requested information)

 - Marriage Affidavit (Attestation of “single status” in order to be married in Thailand)